February 04, 2022

-Making Magic on the Podium
+Making magic on the podium

 A talk with conductor Eun Sun Kim

-Kim is now principal guest conductor at HGO, and in a few months she’ll begin her tenure as San Francisco Opera’s first female music director.
+Kim is now principal guest conductor at HGO.
+And her appointment at San Francisco Opera is nothing less than history-making.
 Rusalka, her debut there in 2019, was glorious, and she remains grateful for it: "In terms of the ensemble with all the artists, the orchestra, the stage managers — that level of teamwork was something I was really experiencing for the first time."
 She had never visited San Francisco before Rusalka: "I felt it was similar to a European atmosphere — maybe that was a reason I felt really comfortable there."

 After she conducts an opera production, Kim always comes back to concerts.
 That balance is important to her.
-"There's no stage action to think about in concerts, but in terms of music-making, I always feel the same thing.
-I do sometimes say to the orchestra musicians, 'Please sing more!' and I tell the singers, 'Be instrumental!' because I always consider the voice as an instrument.
+"There's no stage action to think about in concerts, but in terms of music-making, I always feel the same thing: I sometimes say to the orchestra musicians, 'Please sing more!' and I tell the singers, 'Be instrumental!' because I always consider the voice as an instrument.
 When the principals and chorus are onstage, I see it all like a big orchestra, with the voices as part of a big ensemble."

 Like every artist, Kim has had to deal with cancellations since the start of COVID but she says, "I live today, I really do.
 I'm studying scores.
 I'm also studying languages, which are necessary for my job."
 She's working on her French and Italian right now, just to maintain those skills, and wants "to learn Russian, in order to conduct that repertoire.
 I just don't dare conduct Russian works without being able to speak the language."
 The past year's cancellations have enabled her to be flexible.
 "I lost my Vienna Staatsoper debut, but then the concert at La Scala came up, so I was able to go to Milan for that — six different pieces and three different programs.
 My first time with the Scala orchestra.
 It was great!"